nakschou/PitchOverlay/README.md

 # Pitch Overlay 2023
-This is a project created with the intention of overlaying pitches from baseballsavant.mlb.com.Under the statcast search function, you can find short videos (<15s) of pitches from pitchers.
+This is a project created with the intention of overlaying pitches from baseballsavant.mlb.com.
+Under the statcast search function, you can find short videos (<15s) of pitches from pitchers.
 It's best to overlay pitches from the same at-bat.

 ## Setup:
 1. Git clone the repo ```git clone https://github.com/nakschou/OpenCV2023.git```